bugsapi/htb-scripts/README.md

 # htb-scripts
 Automation of htb scripts from LLM while solving htb machines

-Certainly!
 Below is the documentation for the script, detailing its usage, commands, and functionalities.

 ---